SVatsa12/AI-Project-Manager/README.md

 * Chat-based assistant interface.
 * Model-based recommendation system.

----

 ## 🧑‍💻 Contributing

 Contributions are welcome!
 Feel free to open PRs or issues.

----

-## 📜 License

-MIT License

----

-## ✨ Acknowledgements

-* Inspired by modern AI-driven workflow tools.
-* Built with guidance from ChatGPT.

----

 If you want me to customize the README with logos, badges, or screenshots, just upload them or tell me!